ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 -->
 ## Running a workflow

+### Login to worker

+In the steps above we created a worker node that has all the workflows installed and ready to go, in this example BWA and HelloWorld.
+The next step in your testing is to login to the worker node and try out the HelloWorld workflow to ensure the worker node is OK.

+Log into your worker node now, you can use the "connect" button in the AWS console to get information on how to connect via SSH.

 ### Using Docker to run a workflow

 Workflows are run by calling docker and executing the workflow using a seqware container.
 To run the HelloWorld workflow, the command looks like this:

     docker run --rm -h master -t -v /var/run/docker.sock:/var/run/docker.sock \